How to start with (bass)guitar

 (don’t play Wonderwall in no time, it is just a joke…. don’t play it….)

-You can make this as difficult as you want, but remember, to expand your musical knowledge you need to learn some theory as well.
-It is not as boring as you might think, so don’t worry.
+You can make this as complicated as you want, but remember, to expand your musical knowledge you need to learn some theory as well.
+It is not as dull as you might think, so don’t worry.

 The beginning seems to be a bit theoretical (that is why it is called music theory) but the more you advance, the more interesting it becomes.
 See it as revealing magic tricks and you wanting to become a magician.

-You will find new music ideas to make your music more interesting and advance from Wonderwall to something more awesome (I’ll stop with Wonderwall now, sorry).
+You will find new music ideas to make your music more exciting and advance from Wonderwall to something more impressive (I’ll stop with Wonderwall now, sorry).

 In the end, it all comes down to your personal preference.